Who is Absalom?

 God is faithful.
 He promised Abraham's descendants a land flowing with milk and honey, and He fulfilled His promise.
 However, because of the people's disobedience, entry into the Promised Land was delayed by forty years.
 Even more tragic than this, because of the corruption of the kings (beginning from David), the powerful kingdom received from God was torn apart, and the people were enslaved for thousands of years.

-We can see from history that for a country to stand firm, good citizens and good ruler are indispensable!
-Fortunately, in God's New Heaven and Earth in the future, the people will all be righteous men who have gone through trials, and the King is our Lord Jesus Christ!
+We can see from history that for a country to stand firm, good citizens and good rulers are indispensable!
+Fortunately, in the Lord's New Heaven and Earth, all the people there will be righteous men who have gone through many trials, and the King is our Lord Jesus Christ!
 The Kingdom of God will surely stand forever!